7 Top Tips When Buying your First Guitar

 Has it been checked over by a qualified person at the shop?

-Are the strings in good condition? (they can tarnish in storage – while not a very serious issue, it needs to be asked).
+Are the strings in good condition? (they can tarnish in storage – while not a very serious issue, it needs to be addressed).

 Has the action been adjusted to make the guitar easy to use, and are the strings light-gauge rather than heavy-gauge for ease of playing (you can always change this at any time)?

-Has the intonation (ensuring the guitar plays in tune as you move around the fretboard) been checked?
+Has the intonation been checked?
+This ensures the guitar plays in tune as you move around the fretboard.

-Especially on an electric, are the frets polished (they will tarnish in storage due to the high silver content in most)?
+Are the frets polished or do they look very dull?
+Most frets will tarnish in storage due to the high silver content in them.
 No big deal, easily sorted, but important to have this done to ensure smooth playing.
 Of course, if your frets tarnish after you bring your new baby home it means that you’re not playing it enough……….

 No matter how good a deal it seems, no matter how low the price, run away.
 Don’t walk.
 You will not have support or help when you need it.
 Guitars are the same as anything else made from wood.
 As the moisture content in the air changes from season to season, wood contracts and expands, and your guitar may need to be adjusted to suit.
 In a shop that sells groceries & power tools, you will be looked at blankly.